All New Cases & Investigations

 Leadership Deadline: January 12, 2026

-Stride, Inc. (NYSE: LRN): Stride, Inc. has been sued for securities fraud after a significant stock drop resulting from potential violations of the federal securities laws.
-The decline in Stride’s share price caused significant losses for investors.
 The class action lawsuit asserts securities fraud claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 on behalf of investors in Stride securities.
-The class action is pending in the U.S. District Court for the Eastern District of Virginia and is captioned MacMahon v.
+The class action is pending in the U.S. District Court for the Eastern District of Virginia.
+It is captioned MacMahon v.
 Stride, Inc., et al., No. 1:25-cv- 02019.

-If you lost money on your investments in Stride, you are encouraged to submit your information.
+If you lost money on your Stride investment, you are encouraged to submit your information using the form on this page.
+You may also email ross@bfalaw.com or call 212.789.3619.

 Stride is an education technology company that provides an online platform to students throughout the U.S. During the relevant period, Stride stated it was seeing “increasing growth in our business,” “in-year strength in demand” for its products and services, and that its customers and potential customers “continue to choose us in record numbers.”